RibbonCommunications/webrtc-distant-js/step-by-step/tracking.md

 ## Normalizing Window Bounds with Screen Tracker
 The screen tracker provides functions that can help create logic to normalize window bounds between different operating systems.

 - getTopLeftPoint() which returns the coordinates of the top-leftmost point of the aggregate screen space.
-This can be used as an offset for when the screen origin differ between the two sides of a Distant session.
+This can be used as an offset for when the screen origin differs between the two sides of a Distant session.
 For example, Windows sets the origin as the top left of the primary monitor, while eLux sets the origin as the top left of the screen space.
 - getDPIScale() which returns the display's DPI scale.
-This can be used to transform a bounds object when the DPI scale differ between both sides of a Distant session.
+This can be used to transform a bounds object when the DPI scale differs between both sides of a Distant session.

 When a window tracker emits a boundsUpdate an object containing the bounds is emitted.
 In the case that a screen tracker emits a topLeftPointUpdate you may not have the window bounds stored.
 For this reason a window tracker contains a function to retrive this information